Container Technology Wiki

 This website brings together thousands of online resources about container technology.
 Containers are nothing new: as early as 1982 Unix administrators could launch isolated processes, similar to today's containers, using the chroot command.
 The first modern container was probably Linux-VServer released in 2001.
 Containers matured considerably in the 12 years that followed, until the rise of Docker which finally took containers to the mainstream.
 Today cloud computing, deployment, DevOps and agile development are almost synonymous with containers.
 So much has been written on this complex subject, and few have attempted to organize this corpus into a meaningful format.

 At Aqua Security, a pioneer in container security, we took upon ourselves to fill this gap and collect the most important writings about container technology - from conceptual articles and best practices to vendor information and how to guides - to help the growing community make sense of the space.
 The end result will include over 200 sub-topics around containers, container platforms, container orchestration and more.
-With a special focus on Docker and Kubernetes which are becoming ubiquitous in modern container setups.
+With a special focus on Docker and Kubernetes Guide which are becoming ubiquitous in modern container setups.

 What are containers and what are they used for?